Going to the Fairies…

 But the family’s connection with the sylvan world went back much further than my mother’s generation.
 Her paternal grandparents both died before she was born but in their day they were great socialites and hosted many genteel garden parties at their Fremantle residence somewhat incongruently situated opposite what at the time was a very much operative Fremantle Prison.

-On more that one occasion musical items were performed by and for the guests.
-One such diva of the vocal variety graced her audience with a standard made popular by Hollywood actress and performer Beatrice Lillie during the 1920’s called “There are Fairies At The Bottom Of My Garden” penned by Liza Lehmann.
-The whole concept of fairies had been popularised a decade before that by the pretty-damn-obvious-in-hindsight fake fairy photographs of Cottingley that completely sucked in Sherlock Holmes author Arthur Conan Doyle.
+On more that one occasion musical items were performed both by, and for, the guests.
+One such diva of the vocal variety decided to grace her audience with a standard made popular by Hollywood actress and performer Beatrice Lillie called “There are Fairies At The Bottom Of My Garden” It had been penned by Liza Lehmann during the 1920’s and was probably inspired by the fairy craze triggered by the pretty-damn-obvious-in-hindsight fake fairy photographs of Cottingley that completely sucked in Sherlock Holmes author Arthur Conan Doyle.

 Jack Grigg (left) was my grandfather.
 On the right is Ede, his sister-in-law.